geografa/edrex.github.io/_posts/2013-09-29-emoji-web-font.md

 layout: default
 ---

 Emoji are pictograph characters used in chat especially in Asia.
-Since emoji are Unicode characters they can be sent over any text channel.
-Because Unicode is so universal, this opens the possibility of our written mixing in a large library of pictographs, which is incredibly exciting.
+Emoji are Unicode characters, opening the possibility of our written language mixing in a large library of pictographs, an incredibly exciting prospect for a visual thinker like myself.

 Unfortunately only a few emoji-supporting fonts are available, primarily those included in messaging applications from Apple, Microsoft, and Google.
-I've equiped my blog with an emoji font, [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/) who offers a free license for web use.
-The font is available in woff format, which [is supported](http://caniuse.com/#feat=woff) by every major browser except pre-chrome Android.
+For the web, the only free choice I am aware of is [Emoji Symbols](http://emojisymbols.com/) from Japanese font designer [blockworks](http://blockworks.jp/).
+The font is available in woff format ([supported](http://caniuse.com/#feat=woff) by nearly all browsers).

 Hopefully in the near future more free emoji fonts will be available.